-All Apprentice Nursing Associates are supported in practice in accordance with current NMC (2018) Standards for student supervision and assessment.
-Following the Initial Interview with the allocated Practice Assessor to identify learning and development needs, apprentices will be supported by Practice Supervisor(s) who are allocated for each placement and liaise with the Practice Assessor regarding progress.
+All Nursing Associate students are supported in practice in accordance with current NMC (2018) Standards for student supervision and assessment.
+Following the Initial Interview with the allocated Practice Assessor to identify learning and development needs, Students are supported by-Practice Supervisors who are allocated for each placement and liaise with the Practice Assessor regarding progress.
 Like Practice Assessors, Practice Supervisors complete preparation and training and are cognisant with the programme and learning and assessment requirements for the relevant stage of training.
-The Practice Supervisor is responsible for supervising, supporting, and guiding the apprentice whilst on practice placement to ensure effective learning and adequate preparation for planned formal assessments completed by the allocated Practice Assessor.
+The Practice Supervisor is responsible for supervising, supporting, and guiding the student whilst on practice placement to ensure effective learning and adequate preparation for planned formal assessments completed by the allocated Practice Assessor.
 These include episodes of care and medicines management.